CaptainDario/DaKanji/apps/dakanji/BETA_CHANGELOG.md

 ### Fixed

-- A grey screen flashing when opoening the app
+- A grey screen flashing when opening the app
 - Way too many to list them all ...

 ## v3.5.0b7 - 改善 (09.04.2025)